JaredTMurray/School_District_Analysis/README.md

 # School_District_Analysis

 ## Summary of Findings
+### In Deliverable 1:
-In Deliverable 1, the data was collected from a CSV file, detailing students from different high schools that comprises of student_id,
+The data was collected from a CSV file, detailing students from different high schools that comprises of student_id,
 - student_name,
 - grade,
 - school_name,